The Decameron: Literary sources

 Boccaccio borrowed the plots of almost all his stories (just as later writers borrowed from him).
 Although he consulted only French, Italian and Latin sources, some of the tales have their origin in such far-off lands as India, the Middle East, Spain, and other places.
 Some were already centuries old.
 For example, part of the tale of Andreuccio of Perugia (Day II, Story 5) originated in 2nd-century Ephesus (in the Ephesian Tale).
 Even the description of the central motivating event of the narrative, the Black Plague (which Boccaccio surely witnessed), is not original, but is based on a description in the Historia gentis Langobardorum of Paul the Deacon, who lived in the 8th century.
 Boccaccio also drew on Ovid's works as inspiration.
-He has been called "the Italian Ovid," both because of his writing as well as his relationship to Ovid.
+He has been called "the Italian Ovid" because of his writing.

-Some scholars have suggested that some of the tales for which no prior source has been found may still not have been invented by Boccaccio, but may have been circulating in the local oral tradition.
-Boccaccio himself says that he heard some of the tales orally.
-In VII, 1, for example, he claims to have heard the tale from an old woman who heard it as a child.

 The fact that Boccaccio borrowed the story lines that make up most of the Decameron does not mean he mechanically reproduced them.
 Most of the stories take place in the 14th century and have been sufficiently updated to the author's time that a reader may not know that they had been written centuries earlier or in a foreign culture.
 Also, Boccaccio often combined two or more unrelated tales into one (such as in II, 2 and VII, 7).